inbo/n2khab-monitoring/git_workflow.md

 ## Avoid rewriting history in the remote

 Co-workers need to be able to push and pull easily.
-When the commit history of a branch is rewritten in the remote (with a force-push), this causes diverging local and remote-tracking branches for co-workers, hence this poses extra challenges for them when they are collaborating on that branch.
+When the commit history of a branch is rewritten in the remote (with a force-push), this many cause diverging local and remote-tracking branches for co-workers.
+That situation poses extra challenges for them when they are collaborating on that branch.

-Furthermore, existing (manual) referrals to commit hashes (including within commit messages) will become out-of-date, which is annoying.
+Furthermore, existing (manual) referrals to commit hashes (also from within commit messages) will become out-of-date after rewriting history, which is quite annoying.

 ### General rules

-For the above reasons:
+In general, for the above reasons:

 - Avoid force-pushes.
 - Make updates of already pushed code by adding new commits.